Code-Institute-Submissions/artontray-PROJECT3/README.md

 ![Good Layout](assets/images/readme-images/goodlayout1.png)

-Also the black and white screen was hard to display error messages as "Wrong number" or "Try again" or simply get to user focus on a big block of text as below :
+Also the black and white screen was hard to display error messages as "Wrong number" or "Try again" or simply get the user's focus front of a big block of text as below :

 ![try again](assets/images/readme-images/tryagain.png)